-- However, for better efficiency, we can create another variable Prior_SAS_dataset to track the data set changes and add a RETAIN Load_Date statement so that we only derive Load_Date with each observation when the data set changes (IF Current_SAS_dataset NE Prior_SAS_dataset). - The next step is to transform the efficient Static Code into Dynamic Code.
+- The previous DATA step correctly derives and assigns the Load_Date with each observation. - However, for better efficiency, we can create another variable Prior_SAS_dataset to track the data set changes and add a RETAIN Load_Date statement so that we only derive Load_Date with each observation when the data set changes (IF Current_SAS_dataset NE Prior_SAS_dataset). - The next step is to transform the efficient Static Code into Dynamic Code.